In a Nutshell

 With Custom Data Objects and Custom Fields you can create custom objects and fields to fit scenarios that more closely align with your own business needs, and store data in the cloud for automation, validation, dashboards and reporting purposes.

 These custom objects can then be used in Business Rules create and update object actions.
-Additionally, the custom fields that are defined and managed here can be used in the standard screens that are supported by the Screen Configuration tool.

 |ATTENTION:||Custom object definitions created in Admin are by default NOT synced to an ERP.|